 “No doubts, no insecurities, no fears interfere with that voice.”

-But, she adds, “You’re never more alive than when that art you express or you create is YOU…
+“You’re never more alive than when that art you express or you create is YOU…

 “You know you’ve found your voice when you feel real, connected, and strong.”